 The last section to the castle involves some rocky steps, and there are steep drops form the castle ruins.
 With care this walk is OK for most people, and although the terrain appears intimidating it is actually reasonably straight forward.

 Take your binoculars with you, it's possible to pick out the houses in Abdet from the Castle ramparts.

 Read more: Confrides Castle Walk

 This short walk explores some scenic terraces, and old wash house, a rocky ravine (barranco) and an old mill.
 It's an ideal early morning or evening walk.
-2.5km with a small amount of ascent .
-NOTE THE DESCENT TO THE CANYON IS OPTIONAL - IT INVOLVES SCRAMBLING DOWN ROCKY SLABS.
+7km with 250 metres of ascent .

 This walk starts from Abdet village.
 From the small play area at the far end of Calle Arriba walk down past the left side of Bar Mary.
 Here the narrow road splits.
 The right junction would take you down to the valley bottom (a very pleasant way to walk to Guadalest Reservoir).
 We take the narrow left junction which is a concrete track.